artcom/artcom.github.io/_drafts/quuppa.md

 ![Static beacons](https://artcom.github.io/images/2017-09-27-quuppa/static.png)

 ## Summary
 Quuppa is a robust indoor positioning system which gives quiet accurate results under good conditions.
+It needs some experience during installation but provides reliable results in a range between 0,2 - 1m, depending on the conditions.
+The closer to the locator, the better the results.

 ### Pros
 * Measurement workflow is well-guided